-This new conversion masters programme builds on the strengths of the Queen Mary University School of Electronic Engineering and Computer Science.
+This conversion masters programme builds on the strengths of the Queen Mary University School of Electronic Engineering and Computer Science.
 These strengths include world'leading research in: networks, antenna design and electromagnetics, computer vision and computer theory.
+The conversion course is aimed at graduates from mathematics, science and other non'engineering backgrounds, who would like to pursue a career in electronic and electrical engineering.
 This conversion masters programme features a common first semester of: analogue electronics, digital systems design (incorporating an on'line pre'sessional module in digital circuit design), control systems, embedded systems (incorporating C programming).
 In the second semester the electronic engineering stream features choices from: advanced control systems, critical systems, integrated circuit design, real'time DSP, while the electrical engineering stream features choices from: bioelectricity, microwave and millimeterwave communication systems, power electronics, and electrical power engineering.
-Both streams have a Project / industrial project during the 3rd (summer) semester.* All new courses are required to undergo a two'stage internal review and approval process before being advertised to students.
-Courses that are marked "subject to approval" have successfully completed the first stage of this process.
-Applications are welcome but we will not make formal offers for this course until it has passed this second (and final) stage.
+Both streams have a Project / industrial project during the 3rd (summer) semester.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|